Power cleans may sound like an industrial-strength dishwasher fluid, but they’re actually one of the most effective full body lifts anyone can learn:

 The Benefits of Power Cleans

 It’s a full body workout that adds muscle density and functional strength from head-to-toe, including superior grip strength.
 In fact, by hitting nearly 200 muscles, your body undergoes an anabolic surge that drives muscle growth and promotes fat burning.
+Be sure to learn proper form and to ramp up gradually.

 Power cleans also activate your central nervous system, increasing your muscle fiber recruitment, because it triggers high threshold muscle fibers, which assist in explosiveness.